mike99mac/minimy-mike99mac/README.md

 # The Minimy software stack

-Perform the steps in each of the sections that follow to get to a running software stack.
+Perform the steps in each of the following sections to get to a running software stack.

 ## Prepare an SD card to boot Linux
 So you have a device that can run Linux - probably from a micro-SD card.
 A 32 GB card or larger is recommended.
 You need to *prime the pump* and put a Linux distribution on that card.